kirubakaran28/Car-prediction-hackathon-solution/README.md

 # Repository contains the solution notebook

-I have got a rank of 173 out of 2000+ participants
+I have got a rank of 173 out of 2000+ participants, Shared two type of approach